Jetfire: Efficient and Accurate Transformer Pretraining with INT8 Data Flow and Per-Block Quantization: Experiments

 \paragraph{Machine Translation} We validate our Jetfire's effectiveness on the translation task.
 We train a Transformer-base model on WMT 14 En-De dataset~\cite{En-De} based on Nvidia's recipe~\footnote{https://github.com/NVIDIA/DeepLearningExamples\\/tree/master/PyTorch/Translation/Transformer}.
 In Table~\ref{Table: Model} we report the BLEU~\cite{Bleu} score result.
 Our method has no degradation compared with the FP baseline, while the SwitchBack baseline has $0.03\%$ BLEU score degradation, and the per-tensor quantization baseline has $0.4\%$ degradation.

--0.1in \paragraph{Image Classification} We do pretraining for Deit-Tiny, Deit-Small, and Deit-Base~\cite{touvron2021training} model on ImageNet1K~\cite{deng2009imagenet} for 90 epochs based on facebook research's recipe~\footnote{https://github.com/facebookresearch/deit}.
+\paragraph{Image Classification - Deit} We do pretraining for Deit-Tiny, Deit-Small, and Deit-Base~\cite{touvron2021training} model on ImageNet1K~\cite{deng2009imagenet} for 90 epochs based on facebook research's recipe~\footnote{https://github.com/facebookresearch/deit}.
 Results are listed on Table~\ref{Table: Model}.
 In all experiments, Our method has less than $0.1\%$ accuracy degradation compared with the floating-point baseline, and for Deit-base, our method shows $0.4\%$ improvement.
 For Deit-tiny and Deit-small models, Switchback has over $0.5\%$ accuracy degradation, and per-tensor quantization does not converge.
 This indicates that our method can accurately quantize channel-wise outliers.
+Comparison with more baselines~\cite{wang2023GDA, zhao2021DAQ} can be found in Appendix~\ref{Sec: More baselines}

-\paragraph{Generative Model Pretraining} We evaluate our method by training three GPT2~\cite{radford2019gpt2} models with different sizes: GPT2-base for 300k steps, GPT2-medium for 200k steps, and GPT2-large for 120k steps on the OpenWebText~\cite{openwebtext} dataset based on NanoGPT\footnote{https://github.com/karpathy/nanoGPT.} (Hyperparameters: Learning Rate = $1.5\times 10^{-4}$, Weight Decay = $10^{-1}$).
+\paragraph{Image Classification - Swin Transformers and ViT} We do pretraining for Swin-Transformers(Swin-tiny, Swin-small, Swin-base) for 90 epochs and fine-tuned ViT(ViT-base, ViT-large) for 100 epochs without pre-training (MAE includes pretraining and finetuning) on ImageNet1K.
+We adopt the official training recipe~\footnote{https://github.com/microsoft/Swin-Transformer}\footnote{https://github.com/facebookresearch/mae?tab=readme-ov-file} and default hyperparameters, and only compare with the full precision training baseline.
+The results are shown in Figure~\ref{Table: SwinViT}.
+In all of the experiments, our method achieves less than 0.1\% accuracy degradation, which proves the accuracy of our method. \paragraph{Generative Model Pretraining} We evaluate our method by training three GPT2~\cite{radford2019gpt2} models with different sizes: GPT2-base for 300k steps, GPT2-medium for 200k steps, and GPT2-large for 120k steps on the OpenWebText~\cite{openwebtext} dataset based on NanoGPT\footnote{https://github.com/karpathy/nanoGPT.} (Hyperparameters: Learning Rate = $1.5\times 10^{-4}$, Weight Decay = $10^{-1}$).
 We report the validation loss and the fine-tuning average accuracy on the GLUE~\cite{GLUE} dataset over 3 seeds.
 The results are shown in Table~\ref{Table: Model}.

 We found that SwitchBack resulted in 0.1 valid loss degradation on GPT-base and led to 0.3-0.4 valid degradation on GPT-medium and GPT-large.
 Our method achieves even lower valid loss compared to the FP baseline, which may be attributed to the regularization effect of quantization.